MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 - Configure an Azure Service Bus.
 - Configure an Azure Container Registry.

-#### Task 1: Configure a Resource Group for your Azure resources
+#### Task 1: Verify Azure Resource Group configuration

-Complete the following steps to configure a resource group for your Azure resources.
+Complete the following steps to ensure that an Azure resource group is configured as expected.

 1. Open a browser window, and then navigate to the Azure portal: [https://portal.azure.com/](https://portal.azure.com/)